 Q: WHAT MAKES THE CAMINO DIFFERENT FROM THE CATALYST?

 A: The Camino was designed for serious travel and backpacking.
 Built to be as comfortable on the trail as the Catalyst, the Camino features the same internal twin stay framesheet, shoulder straps, hipbelt, roll-top closure, and side pockets you know and love.
-The front panel loader, internal retention straps to hold everything in place, and internal and external zippered mesh pockets allow more organization and easy access.
+The front panel loader, internal retention straps to hold everything in place, and internal zippered mesh split pockets allow more organization and easy access.
 Whether you’re hopping trains and chicken buses or hiking the Camino de Santiago, staying in a hostel or tent, the Camino has you covered from airplane to adventure.

 Q: WHERE DO I STRAP MY SLEEPING PAD?

 A: If you are using an inflatable pad, we recommended storing it in the interior of the pack to avoid punctures.
 A foam pad can easily be secured to the bottom of the Camino with the dual compression straps or beneath the front shock cord compression.
 Although not necessary for optimum performance, positioning your sleeping pad into the interior of the Camino (against the back-panel) is also a good solution.

 Alternately, you can build your own Camino and add a top Y-strap to carry your pad externally.